 UNDOCUMENTED IMMIGRANTS AND FEAR OF GOVERNMENT:

-Who else is harm by the vaccine passport, you might ask?
+Who else is harmed by the vaccine passport, you might ask?
 There are currently 10.5 million undocumented immigrants, and it is no secret that many undocumented immigrants live in the shadows of our society.
 Furthermore, many live in a persistent state of fear from the Government because of the fear of getting caught.
 That fear is justified because our Government has proven that it will go to extremes, employing deceptive methods to deport them.
-For example, from setting up fake Universities to various ICE sting operations used to catch immigrants.
-Though they are often used by the left and right as a political pawn to gain more votes, the requirement for a COVID vaccine to get a vaccine passport will continue to enforce the fear they have of the government.
+For example, they’ve set up fake Universities and carried out various ICE sting operations to catch immigrants.
+Though immigrants are often used by the left and right as a political pawn to gain more votes, the requirement for a COVID vaccine to get a vaccine passport will continue to enforce the fear they have of the government.
 Once again, that means undocumented immigrants will likely lag behind others in their ability to get a vaccine passport; thus, creating unintended consequences.

 The purpose of this article is to shed light on the unintended consequences of a vaccine passport and the type of society it will create.
 And the most prominent among those is the likelihood of this program furthering systemic racism and making it harder for people of color to obtain basic services.
 This will breed more discrimination, segregation, and division in our society.
 It will likely lead to further police brutality against these populations as cops will be asked to enforce these laws against them.
 It’s easy to envision a modern-day Jim Crow system resulting from this misguided policy.

 On the contrary, we see businesses, for example, Norweigan Cruise Line and Silversea Cruises, stating that they will require proof of COVID vaccination for all customers.
 These are early signs of businesses putting up what I would call modern-day “Whites Only” signs in the form of “Vaccinated-Only” signs.
 This creates a segregated society, but it will also fuel anger towards those on the opposite side.
-It is no secret that the majority of Corporate America is on the left side of the political spectrum, and with that being the case.
-The majority of these corporations will bow down to any vaccine passport requirements, thus, creating obstacles for those who will no longer be able to shop in their facilities.
+It is no secret that the majority of Corporate America is on the left side of the political spectrum.
+With that being the case, the majority of these corporations will bow down to any vaccine passport requirements, thus, creating obstacles for those who will no longer be able to shop in their facilities.

 BLACK MARKET ECONOMY:

 History has taught us that humans will find different ways to acquire what they want or need to survive.
-Here, implementing a vaccine passport will segregate our country and create a black market economy because individuals who are lagging in getting the vaccine will have to find an alternative way to buy what they need to survive.
-Even more so, if corporate America is complicit and requires a vaccine passport to enter their establishment.
+Here, implementing a vaccine passport will segregate our country and create a black-market economy because individuals who are lagging in getting the vaccine will have to find an alternative way to buy what they need to survive.
+This is especially true if corporate America is complicit and requires a vaccine passport to enter their establishment.
 More often than not, black markets prey on those who need to purchase essential items in the black market through ridiculous prices, fake items, or other deceptive tactics.
 That means proponents of the vaccine passport will enforce systemic racism by supporting the implementation of such a policy.

 In the end, the idea of implementing vaccine passports will enforce systemic racism across the nation at levels never seen since the Jim Crow era.
 The time has come to stand up and fight against a tyrannical policy.
 This is not the time to sit on the sidelines and stay quiet.
-As libertarians, for many years, we warned about this tyrannical power grab, so it is time to stand up and have the courage to fight back.
+As libertarians, we’ve warned about this tyrannical power grab for many years.
+Now, it is time to stand up and have the courage to fight back.
 Vaccine passports are racist.